-The BEP Alternative would be consistent with the land use and development objectives of the City of Fremont.
-It would also be consistent with the regional plans of MTC, ABAG, VTA, and BART to extend BART along the railroad corridor, enhance transit service to the South Bay, support the creation of a unified transit system that encircles the Bay, and encourage higher-density, mixed-use development adjacent to proposed transit stations.
-Providing for a high-speed, high-capacity regional rail station in the vicinity of land uses approved for transit oriented development is consistent with the land use goals of the Milpitas Transit Area Specific Plan to develop land uses and high densities that maximize transit ridership, so that land use planning supports the large public investment in transit facilities.
+The BEP Alternative would be consistent with the land use and development objectives of the cities of Fremont, Milpitas, and San Jose.
+It would also be consistent with the regional plans of MTC, ABAG, VTA and BART to extend BART along the railroad corridor, enhance transit service to the South Bay, support the creation of a unified transit system that encircles the Bay, and encourage higher-density, mixed-use development adjacent to proposed transit stations.